EndPointCorp/end-point-blog/2011/12/20/modifying-models-in-rails-migrations.html.md

 While these can be (and usually are) considered coordination rather than technical issues, sometimes you just need to handle them and move on.

-One case I'd like to cover here is removing or changing associations.
+One case I’d like to cover here is removing or changing associations.
 At the time the migration is expected to run, the file for the model class will have been updated already, so it is hard use that in the migration itself, even though it would be useful.

 In this case I found myself with an even slightly trickier example.
 I have a model that contains some address info.
 Part of that is an association to an external table that lists the states.
 So part of the class definition was like so:

 ```ruby